rodricios/autocomplete/README.md

 *1,105,285 words later*

-Now that you're done tallying up all those words, you decide to order all these words by the *number of times you've seen them* starting from **highest** to **lowest**.
+Now that you're done tallying up all those words, why not order all these words by the *number of times you've seen them*?

+Just imagine youstarting from **highest** to **lowest**.

 See you next week!